MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-storage-disciplines.md

 - **Access Mode:** Storage Class providers have different Access Modes, allowing different capabilities for how storage can be mounted and read or written by pods.
 RWX (Read Write Many) is required for the SQL Backup volume.
 - **Redundancy:** Replication of data at the physical storage layer (RAID) to support seamless failover in the event of hardware disk failure, which is separate from database level redundancy done by Availability Groups (AG).

-Arc data services (both the Data Controller and Arc-enabled SQL MI) provide granular options for providing different Storage Classes for database data and logs allowing flexibility in choosing storage classes to meet needs.
+Arc data services (both the Data Controller and Arc-enabled SQL MI) provide granular options for configuring different Storage Classes for database data and logs allowing flexibility in choosing storage classes to meet needs.

 ### Data Controller